 From ‘Botanical Events‘, these fruit trees have been espaliered onto a trellis in planters for a really gorgeous privacy plant screen that is edible!
 I imagine the blossoms on these trees smell (and look!) heavenly in the spring as well.

 In the western U.S., one of the most common evergreen shrubs is the emerald green ‘Arborvitae’.
 Why?
-Because they make excellent year round privacy screening.
-Plant a hedge of them along a property line, or group 3-5 in a corner to block off a less than desirable element in the neighbors yard.
+Because they make excellent year round privacy screening plants.
+Plant a hedge of them along a property line, or group 3-5 in a corner.
+This will help to block off a less than desirable element in the neighbors yard.
 Photo by ‘Old Heritage Garden Center‘.

-This vertical garden from ‘Balcony of Dreams‘ is created inexpensively with garden netting and climbing plants.
+This vertical garden plant privacy screen from ‘Balcony of Dreams‘ is created inexpensively with garden netting and climbing plants.
 Great for urban areas as the plants are in pots and offer greenery to all the neighboring families.

 Another option for climbing privacy plants is to use the evergreen English ivy.
 These living fences from ‘Impact Plants‘ give you year round privacy screens with an English garden look.